Do Swim Diapers Hold Urine? Swim diaper hack included...

 A mother of one of my students outfitted her daughter with a regular disposable diaper for her swim lesson one day.
 I was unaware of this fact until a few minutes into the lesson.
 After her mother removed the diaper from her daughter, she squeezed out the excess liquid.
 It immediately burst open and out came a heap of gelatinous material (the stuff that absorbs the urine).

 Check out my swim diaper hack.
 It will make your life easier as it eliminates many of the steps involved when dealing with diapers and swimming lessons.
-It’s a short video you can get by clicking the button below.

 So what is the difference between a regular disposable diaper and a disposable swim diaper you might ask?

 A regular disposable diaper contains a superabsorbent polymer (SAP).
 The SAP is made up of white crystals that have the consistency of soft white sand.
 When the crystals come in contact with liquid, it transforms into coagulated chunks.
-The SAP is what traps the moisture and keeps it away from the baby’s skin.
+The SAP is what traps the moisture and keeps it away from baby’s skin.
 A disposable swim diaper does not contain the SAP.
 No SAP means pee runs down baby’s leg.

 Why doesn’t a single parent know that swim diapers don’t hold urine?